California Commonsense Healthcare Proposal

 2. Specific Timelines:

-3. Central malpractice insurance: The state shall establish a centralized malpractice insurance fund, which will be administered according to the guidelines set forth by the CHS Board.
+3. Central malpractice insurance: The state shall establish a centralized malpractice insurance fund, which will be administered according to the guidelines set forth by the CCH Board.

 Section 7: Smart Health Access System (SHAS)